Copywriting

 Write the answer like you’re chatting with a friend, not submitting it for legal review.

 Title tags, meta descriptions, alt text… Few of us really enjoy thinking of those.
-Well, now you should also be thinking about embedded meaning.
+Well, now you should also be thinking about embedded meaning and the features of AI search tools, such as summarization and source linking.

 AI is hungry for structure.
 Feed it.